 Injury victims only have one chance to file an insurance demand for compensation.
 If you don’t know what your injury is really worth, it can be tough to get a fair settlement.
-At Hollander Law Firm, P.A., we have more than 28 years of experience helping clients like you.
+At Hollander Law Firm Accident Injury Lawyers, we have more than 28 years of experience helping clients like you.

 When you hire us, your lawyer will: